Home | About USIG | What's New | Events

 2. Public Benefit Activities

-Charities and foundations are restricted to generally publicly beneficial activities (Article 6, Charities Law, Article 10, Law on Public Associations, and Article 7, NCO Law).
+Charities and foundations are restricted to activities of general public benefit (Article 6, Charities Law, Article 10, Law on Public Associations, and Article 7, NCO Law).
 Charities must engage in charitable activities, which are defined as "voluntary activities of individuals and legal entities involved in the altruistic (gratuitous or on privileged terms) provision to individuals or legal entities of property, including money and the altruistic provision of services or other support" directed towards achieving any of the indicated objectives that generally correspond to public benefit activities (Articles 1 and 2(1), Charities Law).
-Foundations that are not charities must undertake "public benefit" activities, but the law does not define the term.
+Foundations that are not charities must undertake "public benefit" activities, but, as discussed above, the law does not define the term.

 3. Economic Activities

-An NCO may not have the generation of profit as its primary purpose, but it may engage in economic activities to the extent they advance the purposes for which the organization was created (Article 50(3), Civil Code, Articles 2 and 24(2), NCO Law, Article 37, Law on Public Associations, and Article 12, Charities Law).
-Profit from the economic activities of NCOs, including charities, is generally [13] taxed in the same manner as for commercial organizations.
-Lower tax rates may be offered by regional or local authorities for qualifying NCOs.
+An NCO may not have the generation of profit as its primary purpose, but it may engage in economic activities to the extent they advance the purposes for which the organization was created (Article 50(3), Civil Code; Articles 2 and 24(2), NCO Law; Article 37, Law on Public Associations; and Article 12, Charities Law).
+With some exceptions detailed in Section V below, profit from the economic activities of NCOs, including charities, is taxed in the same manner as for commercial organizations.

 E. Political Activities

 Neither the Civil Code nor the NCO Law limits the ability of NCOs to engage in political activities.
 All forms of public associations may participate in advocacy and lobbying activities.
-Under the law, [14] NGOs generally may also engage in election campaigns for federal and local elections, subject to federal election laws (Article 27, Law on Public Associations); however, only national public organizations and national public movements are permitted to participate in Russian Federation presidential elections, and only if their charters provide for such activity (Article 30 (1), Federal Law No. 19-FZ "On RF President elections," January 10, 2003).
-[15]
+Under the law, NCOs generally may also engage in election campaigns for federal and local elections, subject to federal election laws (Article 27, Law on Public Associations).
+[13]

 F. Discrimination

 The Russian Constitution generally guarantees individual rights regardless of sex, race, nationality, language, origin, property or employment status, residence, or religious belief (Article 19(2), Constitution of the Russian Federation).
-Article 5 of the Federal Law on Education (No. 12-FZ, 13/01/1996) guarantees citizens of RF the opportunity to receive education regardless of race, gender, nationality, language, origin, residence, religion, involvement in public associations, age, or health, among other characteristics.
+Article 5 of the Federal Law on Education (No. 12-FZ, 13/01/1996) guarantees citizens of the Russian Federation the opportunity to receive an education regardless of race, gender, nationality, language, origin, residence, religion, involvement in public associations, age, or health, among other characteristics.

 G. Control of Organization

-The new law amends Article 15 of the NCO Law and Article 19 of the Law on Public Associations to permit only those foreign nationals and stateless persons who are “legally domiciled in the Russian Federation” to be founders, members, or participants in public associations or non-commercial organizations.
+Article 15 of the NCO Law and Article 19 of the Law on Public Associations permit only those foreign nationals and stateless persons who are “legally domiciled in the Russian Federation” to be founders, members, or participants in public associations or NCOs.
 Certain persons may not become founders, members or participants, including:

 • Persons appearing on a money laundering and anti-terrorist financing watch list maintained by the Russian government;